zphrs/aninest/docs/api/Extension/type-aliases/Layer.md

 type Layer<Animating>: Object;
 ```

-A layer that can be mounted to an animation via a `mount` function.
+A layer that can be mounted to an animation via its `mount` function.

 ## Type parameters